I have something to admit.

 Cons of adding a Bluetooth headset to your motorcycle helmet

-- The kit isn’t built-in so you’ll have to route the wires yourself, keep the speakers from rubbing against your ears, and deal with the bulky communicator unit on your helmet.
+- You’ll have to install the speakers, microphone, and unit yourself.
+Route the wires yourself, keep the speakers from rubbing against your ears, and deal with the bulky communicator unit on your helmet.

-- Some Bluetooth headsets can be pretty pricey – add that to the price of your next helmet and it could be a false economy to take this route.
+- Some Bluetooth headsets can be pretty pricey – add that to the price of your next helmet and you could be paying more for less.

 Any skeptic reading this is probably screaming at the screen “use earbuds!!”
 These can be a reasonable option, but they don’t replace all the features your Bluetooth helmet system offers.